apiwizlabs/astrum/README.md

 -  astrum-api
     - Provides an Rest API to store the linting rules which will be used to lint the OAS specification
 - astrum-cli
-    - The astrum-cli can be used as a command line interface which takes up a OAS specification file and runs linting rules on it
+    - The astrum-cli can be used as a command-line interface which takes up a OAS specification file and runs linting rules on it

 ![Architecture](resources/astrum-arch.png)